 Winter Futsal

 The winter futsal program helps U6–U10 players improve their foot skills in a fun, fast-paced, high-energy environment!
-Players who participate in winter programming get more touches on the ball and spend more time with their teammates, maintaining their soccer skills during the off-season and becoming better prepared for summer competition.
-Playing in gyms rather than on turf, the sessions will emphasize foot skills and 5v5 scrimmages.
+Playing in a gymnasium rather than on turf, the sessions will emphasize foot skills and 5v5 scrimmages.
 Players will wear clean athletic shoes rather than cleats.

-Due to physical space limitations, the futsal program is capped at 80 total registrants (20 for each of four groups: U6, U8, U9 & U10 boys, and U9 & U10 girls).
+Due to physical space limitations, the futsal program is capped at 80 total registrants (20 for each of four groups: U6-7, U8, U9 & U10 boys, and U9 & U10 girls).
 Please register early in order to guarantee your player's spot.
-Registration closes on Wednesday, Nov.
-6. Late registrations will be accepted if space is available.
-If you would like to check availability in your child's age group, please contact Tammy at admin@northfieldsoccer.org
+We will maintain a waitlist after the registration caps are met; please reach out to Tammy at admin@northfieldsoccer.org if you are unable to register and wish to be added to a waitlist.

 Players will be grouped by age and gender, as enrollment allows, into the anticipated session times below.
 If we experience higher or lower demand in a particular group, we may make a shift and will communicate that change to those who have registered.